onOffice-Web-Org/oo-wp-plugin/readme.txt

 = Unreleased =

+**Removed**

+* Drop support for older PHP versions.
+The minimum version is now PHP 7.3.

 **Changed**

 * We now load a CSS file from the template folder.
 This allows you to more easily modify the CSS for your templates.
 If you have a file "onoffice-style.css" in your template folder (e.g. at wp-content/plugins/onoffice-personalized/templates/onoffice-style.css), we will load that instead of our default styles.
 To remain backwards compatible, if that file is not found, we continue loading our old styles.